Launching load balancer using the OpenStack terminal client

 • Run this command: openstack loadbalancer member list [NAME_OF_POOL] (replace the name with the name of the pool from previous step).

-• Members should have “operating status” of “ONLINE” if they are accepted into the pool.
+• Members have Operating status of ONLINE when they are online in the pool.

 Tip

 If the members are not online, make sure you have the proper Security groups configured on the them.
-If you still cant get the members online, verify (by using for instance tcpdump or by reading access logs, that the traffic hits the member servers from the load balancers IP.
+If you still cant get the members online, verify by using for example tcpdump or by reading access logs, that the traffic hits the member servers from the load balancers IP.